-Maria Boilé, Ph.D.Associate Professor, Department of Maritime Studies
+Maria Boile, Ph.D.Professor, Department of Maritime Studies

 University of Piraeus

-Her teaching and research work has received several awards, including a Best Paper Award (2000), a Transportation Engineering Education Award (2009), an Award for Excellence as a Distinguished Educator (2006-2007), and the prestigious Partnerships for Innovation award through the National Science Foundation, Division of Industrial Innovation and Partnerships.
+She has authored and co-authored over 170 technical articles,12 book chapters and two books.
+Her teaching and research work has received several awards, including a Best Paper Award (2000), a Transportation Engineering Education Award (2009), an Award for Excellence as a Distinguished Educator (2006-2007) and the prestigious Partnerships for Innovation award, through the National Science Foundation, Division of Industrial Innovation and Partnerships.